Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 way to detect collusion after-the-fact without resorting to stateful verification.

+**Servers must provide proof directly to end-users that their certificate satisfies transparency requirements and isn't revoked.** If proof of transparency and non-revocation isn't provided by the server, it must be fetched from one or more third-party services.
+The primary issue with this is that it ties the server's global availability to the global availability of these third-party services, for which the server operator has no way to preempt or resolve deficiencies.
+As a result of this, proposals for transparency and revocation that rely on connectivity to third-party services have historically been required to fail open.
+That is, if the third-party service is inaccessible for too long of a period of time, the end-user stops enforcing these security properties altogether.

+In addition, given that we're primarily interested in describing a system that works equally well regardless of the end-user's software vendor, these third-party services may not be able to restrict access to a subset of end-users.
+They would receive regular requests from all internet-connected devices, which would present significant scaling and centralization concerns.

+**Servers must refresh their certificates regularly and automatically.** This is a direct consequence of the decision that servers must be responsible for providing end-users proof that their certificates are not revoked.
+If a server is not required to refresh its certificate, it can attempt to delay the end-user from learning about a change of its revocation status.

 **Revocation must be provided by the transparency system.** A CA can initiate revocation either by declining to sign new statements related to a certificate (for example, by not renewing a short-lived certificate or not creating an OCSP